Lectionary Bible Studies and Sermons

 God does not show favoritism

 After the pictures on Saturday afternoon, our friend Tony Dixon would always have to call into the Roman Catholic church for confession.
 We would sit on the front steps of the church and wait for him.
 His church seemed so different, but in the innocence of youth it didn't even register.
 In my later pious years I did wonder whether his church was the real thing.
 As the years went by I was to have many pass a similar judgment on my church.
 There was the Adventist who told me I was outside God's blessings because my church didn't keep the seventh day.
 There was the Pentecostal who told me that I would never be fully in the Lord while I associated with a church that wasn't Spirit filled.
-There were many others, and they all remind me of my own youthful partiality.
+There were many others, and they all remind me of my own pious partiality.

 The truth is that God shows no partiality.
 When Peter defended his actions before the Jerusalem church he asked, "who was I to think that I could oppose God?"
 In the Lord's eyes there is "neither Jew nor Greek, male nor female."
 Our Lord is not bigoted.
 Full acceptance before Him rests on grace through faith, it has nothing to do with the privilege of our association.
 If the children of Abraham had to accept this truth and welcome despised Gentiles into their fellowship, how much more should we welcome fellow believers, whose distinctions and differences are nothing to compare with the difference between a Jew and a Gentile?